 Select Urban Health Activities

 Critical Time Intervention (CTI): Dr. Susser led the initial development and testing in New York City of the Critical Time Intervention (CTI) for prevention of recurrent homelessness among people with schizophrenia.
-CTI has subsequently been adapted and tested for related purposes in New York City, other areas in the United States, and other countries, under the leadership now of Dan Herman.
+CTI has subsequently been adapted and tested for related purposes in New York City, other areas in the United States, and other countries, under the leadership now of Dan Herman and Sarah Conover (www.criticaltime.org).
+Dr. Susser is now leading an adaptation of CTI for use in urban areas of Latin America (see Global Activities).

 Columbia Center for Homelessness Prevention Studies (CHPS): Dr. Susser helped develop and served up to 2009 as co-Director of the Center for Homelessness Prevention Service and Research (Director Carol Caton).
 This Center helps initiate and support an array of research and services for prevention of homelessness, with Dr. Susser's focus primarily on prevention among people with severe mental illness.